elijamesku/Terraform/README.md

-# Prod-style AWS Dev Environment with Terraform
+# AWS Dev Environment with Terraform

-Production-like dev environment on AWS using Terraform and Git, split into independent stacks: network, app, and database.
+Dev environment on AWS using Terraform and Git, split into independent stacks: network, app, and database.
 Each stack has its own remote S3 state and can be applied/destroyed independently.

 ## What’s included